Architecture

 Config generation

-An inotify-based wrapper script inside the OpenClaw container detects the config change and restarts the gateway automatically.
+An inotify-based wrapper script inside the OpenClaw container detects config file changes and restarts the gateway automatically, with a 30-second grace period between restarts to prevent restart loops.

 Authentication